 Cache memory holds the frequently requested data which makes it easier for an application to work extremely fast.
-In some cases, the cache memory might cause the app to misbehave, so if we reset the memory it forces the application to acquire fresh information which could possibly solve our problem.
+In some cases, the cache memory might cause the app to misbehave, so if we reset the memory it forces the application to acquire fresh information which could possibly solve “Failed to get game data from the server” error.
 Here’s how you do it:

 - Go to Settings > Apps & notifications.

 - Look for Pokemon GO and force stop the application.